miguelcfsilva11/Hawkins_Chess-AI/README.md

 # Hawkins - Chess AI
 <img src="image/hawkins-logo-full.png" width="546" height="200">

 "Hawkins" is an open-source, competitive Chess AI powered by multiple tree search algorithms.
 It makes use of various optimization techniques, mostly extensions of alpha-beta pruning and other traditional chess engine methods.
 It comes with its own GUI (which was heavily inspired by [Nick Zuber's](https://github.com/nickzuber/chs) board design) and many levels of difficulty.
+To learn more about the engine's functioning.

 # Engine Performance